qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 |qg| uses the OGR library to read and write vector data formats [#]_,
 including ESRI shapefiles, MapInfo and Microstation file formats; Postgis, Spatialite, Oracle spatial databases and many more.
-At the date of this document, 69 vector formats are supported by the OGR library (see OGR-SOFTWARE-SUITE :ref:`literature_and_web`).
+The vector data can also be loaded in read mode from zip and gzip archives into QGIS.At the date of this document, 69 vector formats are supported by the OGR library (see OGR-SOFTWARE-SUITE :ref:`literature_and_web`).
 The complete list is available at http://www.gdal.org/ogr/ogr_formats.html.